tokisuno/old_dots/README.md

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-*keeping my .vimrc incase anyone wants to use it, but be aware that it'll never be updated again*
+*some files in here will be left here for legacy, so if anyone still wants to use my .vimrc or i3status, feel free. they won't be updated again, and it's more worth it to just learn how to customize them yourself tbh.*